Gungsong Gungtsen: Biography

-It seems most unlikely that Songtsen Gampo handed over power to his son after his marriage to Princess Wencheng in 641, as she was married to the ruling monarch and there is no mention of such an event in the Chinese or Tibetan Annals.
 If Gungsong Gungtsen was married and had a son before 641, he was most probably born sometime before 625.

 He is traditionally said to have been born at a nine-storied palace known as the "Celestial Auspicious Mansion of Draglha", built by Bhrikuti to the south of Lhasa.
 It is said that a shrine and a stupa were then built by his father on a rocky mountain near Yerpa which resembled a seated image of Tara.

-Some accounts say that when Gungsong Gungtsen reached the age of thirteen (twelve by Western reckoning), his father, Songtsen Gampo, retired and he then ruled the country for five years (which could have been the period when Songtsen Gampo was working on the constitution).
-Gungsong Gungtsen also married 'A-zha Mang-mo-rje when he was thirteen and they had a son, Mangsong Mangtsen (r.
+Accounts say that when Gungsong Gungtsen reached the age of thirteen, his father Songtsen Gampo, retired.
+This corresponds to the period when he learned Tibetan grammar and worked on the Tibetan constitution.
+Gungsong Gungtsen also married Azhaza Mongjé Trikar when he was thirteen and they had a son, Mangsong Mangtsen (r.
 650-676 CE).

-Gungsong Gungtsen is said to have only ruled for five years when he died at eighteen.
+Gungsong Gungtsen would have only ruled for five years when he died at the age of eighteen.
 His father, Songtsen Gampo, took the throne again.
 He is said to have been buried at Donkhorda, the site of the royal tombs, to the left of the tomb of his grandfather Namri Songtsen (gNam-ri Srong-btsan).
-The dates for these events are very unclear.
+The dates for these events are unclear.
+Written records of the actual enthronement ceremony of Gungsong Gungtsen are said to be scant.

-It is unclear whether Gungsong Gungtsen was really enthroned as Emperor during the five years he is said to have reigned, nor is there any mention of his reign in the Chinese or Tibetan Annals.
-He is, therefore, sometimes not included among the list of Tibetan rulers.